How to Automate Document Scanning with Selenium and Headless Chrome in Python

 @app.route('/api/scan') def scan(): resolution = request.args.get('resolution', '300') selected_index = request.args.get('selectedIndex', '0') pixelType = request.args.get('pixelType', '0') js = ''' const cb = arguments[arguments.length - 1]; var options = {}; options.showUI = false; options.resolution = '''+resolution+'''; options.selectedIndex = '''+selected_index+'''; options.pixelType = '''+pixelType+'''; Scan(options,cb); ''' print(js) result = browser.execute_async_script(js); print(result) if result != False: return {"success":True, "base64":result} else: return {"success":False}

-We can write a web app to use the HTTP interfaces.
+We can write a web app to call the scanning API endpoints.
 The final result looks like this:

 On PC: